What are Lynx?

 Scotland has become one of the most wildlife-depleted countries in the world, ranked 213th out of 240 countries for the state of its biodiversity.
 Reintroducing lynx would support our international commitments to restore nature, bring a range of ecological and economic benefits, and enrich our experience of wild nature closer to home.

 As top predators, lynx influence the behaviour and numbers of their prey, creating healthier, more dynamic ecosystems.
-Their return could help restore and revitalise many missing or frayed connections in Scotland’s tattered food webs.
+Their return could help restore many missing or frayed connections in Scotland’s tattered food webs.

 High deer numbers prevent woodlands from regenerating and can contribute to peatland degradation, stalling progress towards climate and biodiversity goals.